How HB 1062 Could Protect Small Indiana Lakes

 What can you do to help?

-HB 1062 has been scheduled for a committee hearing at the Indiana Statehouse at 8:30am on Wednesday, January 14.
+HB 1062 has been scheduled for a committee hearing in the Indiana Senate.

-If you want to share your story and your comments, please contact the members of the House Natural Resources Committee.
+If you want to share your story and your comments, please contact the Indiana Senate Natural Resources Committee.
 The easiest way is to send them an email, and you can simply copy and paste this list!

 The most effective way to share your story is to join TWF’s Executive Director, Lyn Crighton, and attend the hearing at the Statehouse in Indianapolis!
-If you would be willing to talk for just a few minutes about why this issue is important for your family and your lake, please sign up here.
+If you would be willing to talk for just a few minutes about why this issue is important for your family and your lake, contact Lyn here.
 TWF will reach out to confirm the date, time, and location – as these often change with less than 24 hours’ notice.

 If we can work together to share our concerns with our state legislators, we’re optimistic this proposed legislation can help.
 TWF believes this bill offers a measured and reasonable approach to the safety concerns and ecological damage being done by some wake boats and wake surfing on some Indiana lakes.